Assisted Living vs Group Home Living Options Analyzed

 • The staff at assisted living facilities typically includes trained medical professionals who are able to manage medications and provide some medical care or support.
 There also tend to be more staff members on site.

-• While the comforts of home, well-trained and high quality staff members, and basic daily services can distinguish both a group home and an assisted living facility, the amenities at assisted living facilities usually exceed those available at group homes.
+• While the comforts of home, well-trained and high-quality staff members, and basic daily services can distinguish both a group home and an assisted living facility, the amenities at assisted living facilities usually exceed those available at group homes.
 For example, assisted living communities often have a community calendar with a host of on-site activities, like game nights or exercise classes, transport to local events and entertainment opportunities, such as the movies or shopping, and access to a beauty shop or barber care.

 • Many assisted living communities offer more comprehensive care, and in some residences, the assisted living services are just one tier in the available continuum of care, which allows individuals to start with the greatest independence and increase support and services as needed while staying in the same community.